wizardsardine/liana/README.md

 ## About

 Liana is a simple Bitcoin wallet.
-Like other Bitcoin wallets you have one key which can spend the funds in the wallet immediately.
-Unlike other wallets, Liana lets you in addition specify one key which can only spend the coins after the wallet has been inactive for some time.
+Simular to other Bitcoin wallets, you have a primary private key which can spend bitcoin from the wallet immediately.
+Additionally, unlike other wallets, Liana lets you specify additional recovery keys which can only transact after the wallet has been inactive for some time.

-We refer to these as the primary spending path (always accessible) and the recovery path (only available after some time of inactivity).
-You may have more than one key in either the primary or the recovery path (multisig).
-You may have more than one recovery path.
+The primary key is associated with the primary spending path (always accessible).
+The recovery keys use conditional spending paths that are only available after a period of time (UTC/Blockheight) has elapsed.
+You may use more than one key in either the primary or recovery paths (multisig).
+You may also have more than one recovery path.

 Here is an example of a Liana wallet configuration:
 - Owner's key (can always spend)